Hmm, not sure what happened to the text I wrote.

 Sorry, I missed this and thanks.
 I used a Singh Ray 3 stop reverse grad for the sky, then I think I bracketed 3 shots (although I could have produced 3-4 TIFFs from a singel RAW), it's been a few years.
 I tonemapped the 3-4 exposures using Photomatix, reducing the amount of HDR to as low as possible, while still maintaining highlight detail in the rockpool.
 My aiom was to keep it as natural looking as possible, although in reality, the rockpool should be darker than the sky.

 I'm not really a fan of HDR, mainly because there are so many poor examples and because I think it is used too much and has almost become cliched.
 There are some nice ones here though, that don't look too unnatural.
-This was the last shot I did with HDR, which was actually a combination of grads and HDR.
+This was the last shot I did with HDR, which was actually a combination of grads and HDR.those are some really nice shots!
+I'd be interested to hear some more details about how you processed that first one I like it alot (+1 for you!)

 Fire and Water by Kernuak, on Flickr